waterlily-team/logging/CODE_OF_CONDUCT.md

 ---

 ### Contributor Code of Conduct
-This code of conduct applies to all individuals who contribute to or interact with the RPGtk community in any official capacity.
-Should it omit a rule you believe should not be omitted, submit a pull request to the [dotfiles](https://github.com/RPGtk/tk-dotfiles) repository; changes will be disseminated from there.
+This code of conduct applies to all individuals who contribute to or interact with the Waterlily community in any official capacity.
+Should it omit a rule you believe should not be omitted, submit a pull request to the [dotfiles](https://github.com/waterlily-teams/.github) repository; changes will be disseminated from there.

 ---